 - 1 piece fresh ginger, about 2-3 inches, peeled and grated or very finely minced

 - 4 cups cooked rice, hot

-- Cut the boneless, skinless chicken thighs into 1- 1 1/2 inch pieces.
+- To prep the chicken: Cut the boneless, skinless chicken thighs into 1- to 1 ½-inch pieces.
 Sprinkle the coriander, cumin and salt over the chicken, then stir in the yogurt until all the pieces are evenly coated.
 Place the chicken in the bottom of a 6-quart slow cooker and put the jalapeno on top of the chicken.

-- To prepare the sauce, melt butter in a medium saute pan over medium high heat.
+- To prep the sauce: Melt butter in a medium saute pan over medium high heat.
 Add the onions, garlic, and salt, then stir.
 Cook, stirring frequently, until the onions begin to lightly brown around the edges.

 - Stir in the garam masala and ginger and cook until fragrant (about 1 minute) before adding the crushed tomatoes and sugar.
 Stir well, scraping the caramelized bits from the bottom of the pan, and bring to a boil.
 Pour the sauce over the chicken in the slow cooker.

 - Cover and cook on low for 4-6 hours, or until the chicken is very tender.